-Community and Economic Development serves to promote opportunities for growth and development in our City by providing cost effective programs and services, cultivating a positive, progressive image of Pascagoula, humanizing the City to our citizens, and providing unwavering customer service to citizens, visitors, and other City departments.
+Community Development Department serves to promote opportunities for growth and development in our City by providing cost effective programs and services, cultivating a positive, progressive image of Pascagoula, humanizing the City to our citizens, and providing unwavering customer service to citizens, visitors, and other City departments.

-The Strategic Plan Committee is appointed by the City Council and meets monthly to facilitate the City of Pascagoula Strategic Plan.
+- The Strategic Plan Committee is appointed by the City Council and meets monthly to facilitate the City of Pascagoula Strategic Plan.
 The Plan is updated about every five years.
-The 2010 Strategic Plan Update is available to view online.
+The 2015 Strategic Plan is available to view online.

 Although housed and operated under the City’s Public Works Department, the City’s recycling program remains an important to the quality of life and community in Pascagoula.
 For more information, please visit the Recycling